How to Buy Discount San Francisco Zoo Tickets: 9 Ways to Save

-You can save money by buying discount San Francisco Zoo tickets through authorized sellers.
+You can save money by purchasing discounted San Francisco Zoo tickets from authorized sellers.
 Your chosen method depends on how many other San Francisco attractions are on your itinerary and whether you’re an SF resident who qualifies for special discounts and free days.

-The options mentioned here are by far the most reliable and will eliminate the effort it takes to scour the web for promo codes, offers, deals, and coupons that may not work.
-We love zoos and theme parks, and pointing out these savings to our readers in major tourist destinations is a big part of what we do because no one likes to pay more for tickets than they have to.
+The options mentioned here are by far the most reliable and will eliminate the time spent scouring the web for promo codes, offers, deals, and coupons that may not work.
+We love zoos and theme parks, and highlighting these savings for our readers in major tourist destinations is a significant part of what we do, as no one likes to pay more for tickets than necessary.

 Why visit?
-San Francisco Zoo & Gardens is a 100-acre accredited zoo home to over 2000 exotic, rescued, or endangered animals.
-It’s located in the southwest corner of San Francisco adjacent to the Pacific Ocean and Lake Merced and accessible by public transportation.
-The first exhibits were built there in the 1930s, and it remains one of the popular things to do in San Francisco with kids, even though it’s not in the heart of town.
+San Francisco Zoo & Gardens is a 100-acre accredited zoo home to more than 2,000 exotic, rescued, or endangered animals.
+It’s located in the southwest corner of San Francisco, adjacent to the Pacific Ocean and Lake Merced, and accessible by public transportation.
+The first exhibits were built there in the 1930s, and it remains a popular destination for families in San Francisco, even though it’s not in the city center.

 San Francisco Zoo Online and Gate Prices